President of the Senate: Fiji

 The members of the former Senate of Fiji (abolished in 2012) used to elect from among their number both a president and vice-president, whose roles were similar to those of the speaker and deputy speaker of the House of Representatives, respectively.

 The last persons to hold those positions were President Kinijoji Maivalili and Vice-President Hafiz Khan.
 The military coup of 5 December 2006 brought their terms to a premature end.

 Malaysia

 The Senate of Malaysia elects a president from its members, who is comparable to the speaker of the House of Representatives.
 The position is partisan and has usually been held by a member of the Government party.

 Philippines

+The Senate of the Philippines elects a president from among its 24 senators at the first session of Congress, The president must have the support of the majority of the Senate.
+Senators who voted for the winning candidate would join the majority bloc while the senators who voted otherwise join the minority bloc.
+The Senate President ranks second in line to the order of succession and serves as ex officio chairman of the Commission on Appointments.

+There have been multiple instances of Senate coups where the President is unseated and replaced in the middle of a Senate session.
+The most recent example was in September 8, 2025, when Senate President Francis Escudero lost support of the Senate and was replaced by Minority Leader Tito Sotto.

 Sri Lanka

 The Senate of Ceylon was the upper house of Parliament between 1947 and 1971.
 During this period, the Senate was led by a president.

 Europe

 Belgium

 The presiding officer of the Belgian Senate is elected by the senators at the beginning of each parliamentary term.
 The president of the Senate is customarily a member of a majority party with a great deal of political experience.
 The president presides over the plenary assembly of the Senate, guides and controls debates in the assembly, is responsible for ensuring the democratic functioning of the Senate, maintains order and security in the assembly for enforcing the rules of the Senate, and represents the Senate at both the national (to the other institutions) and the international level.

 The president of the Senate, together with the president of the Chamber of Representatives, ranks immediately behind the king in the order of precedence.
 The elder of the two takes second place in the order of precedence.
 The presidents of the Senate and the Chamber rank above the prime minister.